 overton-square

-Lafayette's Music Room in Overton Square Memphis runs diverse live bands seven nights a week plus Southern food, in a vintage indoor-outdoor music club reopened in 2013.
+Lafayette's Music Room in Overton Square Memphis runs diverse live bands seven nights a week plus Southern food, in a vintage indoor-outdoor music club.

 Tip: Reservations on Resy or OpenTable.
 Patio seats face the Overton Square plaza.